 Application is expected to be made to admit the Exchange Notes for listing on the Official List of the Luxembourg Stock Exchange and for admission to trading on the Euro MTF Market.
 In the event that the Exchange Notes are admitted to listing on the Official List of the Luxembourg Stock Exchange and to trading on the Euro MTF Market, we will use our commercially reasonable efforts to maintain such listing, provided that if, as a result of the European Union regulated market amended Directive 2001/34/EC (the "Transparency Directive") or any legislation implementing the Transparency Directive we could be required to publish financial information either more regularly than we otherwise would be required to or according to accounting principles which are materially different from the accounting principles which we would otherwise use to prepare our published financial information, or we determine that it is unduly burdensome to maintain a listing on the Official List of the Luxembourg Stock Exchange, we may delist the Exchange Notes from the Euro MTF Market in accordance with the rules of the Luxembourg Stock Exchange and seek an alternative admission to listing, trading and/or quotation for the Exchange Notes on a different section of the Luxembourg Stock Exchange or by such other listing authority, stock exchange and/or quotation system inside or outside the European Union as we may decide.
-Although there is no assurance as to the liquidity that may result from a listing on the Official List of the Luxembourg Stock Exchange Notes from the Official List of the Luxembourg Stock Exchange Notes in the secondary market.
+Although there is no assurance as to the liquidity that may result from a listing on the Official List of the Luxembourg Stock Exchange Notes from the Official List of the Luxembourg Stock Exchange may have a material adverse effect on the ability of holders to resell the Exchange Notes in the secondary market.
 The Euro MTF Market is not a regulated market for the purposes of Directive 2004,39/EC.